The philosophers of old have long extolled the virtues of living life deliberately and on purpose.

 If you go through life with your mind on autopilot, your priorities can get mixed up, and you may spend as much or more time on things that don’t really matter instead of the things that do.

 Having clarity of what matters to you will help you to live your life deliberately instead of letting your unconscious tendencies and behaviours drive your life.

-So I'd like to invite you to ask yourself "what are the three things/areas in your life that matter to you the most? "
+So I'd like to invite you to ask yourself "what are the three things/areas in my life that matter to me the most? "